-To support consistency and transparency across the different city and county jurisdictions implementing this process, the recommended approach includes sample letters that Ecology will use in communicating with project proponents and the agencies about the requirements for complying with MTCA through the model remedy process (please see Appendix C).
-There are two letters that can be used by Ecology for projects that are subject to SEPA review: one that indicates the applicant has been in contact with Ecology and that use of the components of the model remedy will meet the standards of MTCA, and one indicating contact with Ecology has not occurred and is required prior to approval of the project application.
-Additional letters have been included that could be used to help with early notification to a developer and/or to help verify, for a buyer's mortgage purposes, that the model remedy has been used to address the issue of potential LA pesticide contamination and meets the standards of MTCA.
+To support consistency and transparency among the jurisdictions participating in implementing this process, the recommended approach includes sample letters Ecology will use in communicating with project proponents and agencies about the requirements for complying with MTCA through the Model Remedy process (please see Appendix C).
+For projects subject to SEPA review, there are two letters: one indicates the applicant has been in contact with Ecology and use of the pre-approved Model Remedy components will meet the standards of MTCA; and a second indicating contact with

+Ecology has not occurred and is required prior to approval of the project application.
+Additional sample letters have been included to facilitate early notification to a property owner/developer and to help verify, for a buyer's mortgage purposes, when the Model Remedy has been used to address the issue of potential LA pesticide contamination and meets the standards of MTCA.